vladokuskov/cycplanner/README.md

 ### License

-CycPlanner is licensed under the MIT license.
+`cycplanner` is licensed under the MIT license.
 See the LICENSE file for more information.

 ### Acknowledgements

-CycPlanner was created by Swappnet as a project for cycling community.
+`cycplanner` was created by Swappnet as a project for cycling community.

 <h4>Liked the work ?</h4>
 Give the repository a star :-)